dgrantkeane/gitops-mickey/vpodc.org/README.md

 ### ETL

-The VA ETL is custom.
+The VPO ETL is custom.
 Rather than extracting data from the gen3 metadata database, the mickey ETL pulls data from Excel spreadsheets and other metadata files provided by the client (see below).
 Check with Andrew for details on how to run the ETL,